 Student Satellite Initiatives

-Purpose: The Wisconsin Space Grant Consortium (WSGC) is looking for 4-6 full-time students from affiliate member institution majoring in a science or engineering discipline to join the science payload team of our high-altitude balloon project, Elijah.
+Purpose: The Wisconsin Space Grant Consortium (WSGC) is looking for 4-6 full-time students from affiliate member institution majoring in a science or engineering discipline to join the science research team of our high-altitude balloon project, Elijah.
 Interested students do not need to have experience, a pre-formed team or an initial idea for a payload project.
 Interested students do need a desire to work with other students to conceive of and carry out a payload project.
-WSGC will form the team and provide the launch personnel and vehicle, as well as a mentor.
+WSGC will form the team and provide a mentor.

 Program: The Student Satellite Initiative is an innovative NASA project that provides students an opportunity to fly science experiments in a near-space environment.
 Selected students will form a collaborative team of science and engineering specials, whose task will be to design and build a payload to be launched from a high-altitude balloon which will ascend up to 100,000 feet or more.
 Students will be expected to define an important science question or set of questions that might be addressed by a high-altitude balloon flight; and then with the assistance of mentors, design and build a science-driven payload.
-Students will design and build the science experiments to fly in this environment; assist the Elijah Balloon Launch Team in the launch of their payload; track and chase the balloon as it traverses; retrieve the payload upon landing; and analyze the resulting data.
+Students will design and build the science experiments to fly in this environment; launch their payload; track and chase the balloon as it traverses; retrieve the payload upon landing; and analyze the resulting data.
+The team lead will assist the Student Satellite Initiatives Associate Director administer the payload design and launch aspects of the program.

 - U.S. citizen

-- Enrolled at a WSGC college or university
+- Enrolled full-time in, admitted to, or applied to any undergraduate program at a WSGC college or university

 - Majoring in a science or engineering discipline